ParrotSec/documentation/docs/community.md

 Join `#parrotsec` on `irc.freenode.net`

-    Our IRC channel is can be accessed from our Matrix room.
+Our IRC channel can be accessed from our Matrix room.

 &nbsp;